Back to All Events

 Sunday August 9: Peterson Ridge south of Sisters, Oregon on a map we first used in 2021, newly improved.

 The first two days feature high desert open terrain including juniper woodlands, sparse sagebrush, and dry meadows.
 The scents of juniper and sage will welcome you to two days of adventure in this special place.
 Race start elevation at 3000’ on Day 1 and 3500’ on Day 2.
+Day 1 (Blue Hatchet) is on a new map by Rex Winterbottom (terraloco).

 The third day of racing is on the Dutchman Flat map, created in 2003 by Valentin Vladimirov and updated many times including this year.
 The courses include areas of fast-running forest with little undergrowth under a dark canopy of massive firs.
 Alpine meadows and a clear running creek also traverse the course area.
 Nordic ski and snowshoe trails add interesting navigational handrails.
 The race start elevation is 6400’ with 800 m walk from parking.